1970s South Bronx building fires: State response

-By the 1980's, in line with president Reagan's goal of privatization, many New Yorkers felt that the best approach to solving the housing crisis was to privatize housing in the Bronx.
+By the 1980s, in line with president Reagan's goal of privatization, many New Yorkers felt that the best approach to solving the housing crisis was to privatize housing in the Bronx.
 This movement was spearheaded by Mayor Ed Koch.
-Ultimately, arson rates did decline, but the era of modern gentrification was kicked off.
+Ultimately, arson rates did decline, but over the next four decades, the investment led way for the process of gentrification to slowly begin.

-In 1982, a Bronx arson unit was finally developed.

 National response

 On a national level, politicians were seen by Bronxites as dragging their feet.
-However, the city of New York was already seen by the rest of the country of a massive drain.
-These mentalities were encapsulated by the infamous but slightly misleading "Ford to City: Drop Dead" headline ran by the Daily News in 1976.
+However, the city of New York was already seen by the rest of the country as a massive drain.
+These mentalities were encapsulated by the infamous but misleading "Ford to City: Drop Dead" headline ran by the Daily News in 1976.
 Just a year earlier, president Ford exacerbated the NYC budget cuts by refusing to send aid to the city.
-The fires in the Bronx soon became a national discussion in 1977, however, when ABC’s aerial camera panned out over the stadium into the Bronx during the World Series, showing 60 million viewers a burning apartment building.
+The fires in the Bronx soon became a national discussion, however, when ABC’s aerial camera panned out over the stadium into the Bronx during the 1977 World Series, showing 60 million viewers a burning apartment building.

 In the aftermath, President Carter went to the Bronx and made promises for recovery.
-Many other politicians visited Charlotte Street to make political points, but this was largely seen as being for show.
+Many other politicians visited the South Bronx to make political points, but this was largely seen as being for show.

 "The Bronx is Burning"

-The phrase "The Bronx is burning," attributed to Howard Cosell during Game 2 of the 1977 World Series featuring the New York Yankees and Los Angeles Dodgers, refers to the arson epidemic caused by the total economic collapse of the South Bronx during the 1970s.
-During the game, as ABC switched to a generic helicopter shot of the exterior of Yankee Stadium, an uncontrolled fire could clearly be seen burning in the ravaged South Bronx surrounding the park.
-Many believe Cosell intoned, "There it is, ladies and gentlemen, the Bronx is burning."
-Review of the game footage shows that he did not say this.
-According to the New York Post, the words used by the two broadcasters during the game were later "spun by credulous journalists" into the now ubiquitous phrase "Ladies and gentlemen, the Bronx is burning" without either of the two announcers actually having phrased it that way.
+The phrase "The Bronx is burning" is often attributed to Howard Cosell during Game 2 of the 1977 World Series featuring the New York Yankees and Los Angeles Dodgers.
+During the game, as ABC switched to a helicopter shot of the exterior of Yankee Stadium, an uncontrolled fire could clearly be seen burning in the area surrounding the park.
+Many believe Cosell then said "ladies and gentlemen, the Bronx is burning," but review of the game footage shows that he did not say this.
+Both commentators did touch on the fires, but the words used by the two broadcasters during the game were later "spun by credulous journalists" into the now ubiquitous phrase without either of them actually having phrased it that way.

+President Ronald Reagan also visited the Bronx during his 1980 run for president, but his words quickly drew hostility from the crowd he spoke to.

+Resolution

+A decline in fires was only possible once four needs were met: adequate housing that tenants did not want to leave, modernized equipment that was not at risk of ignition, the ability to safely combat fires when they occurred, and critically, the lack of ability for landlords to make more money by burning their properties.
+Private and state investment helped address the first three points, by building new housing, renovating existing units, and creating an arson unit to address fires as they occurred.
+All of these were only possible as a product of public understanding that arson was preventable by ending its profitability to landlords.